cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 Deploy and Learn [@www-futuregrid].

 From the official website we can know that, Performance is the most important things.

-"Future Grid Platform processes and analyses billions of data points per day" [@www-futuregrid].
-It can reduce the time of processing data about 90%.
+> ``Future Grid Platform processes and analyses billions
+> of data points per day'' [@www-futuregrid].

+It can reduce the time of
+processing data about 90%.
 The plarform can be connected to a wide variety of data sources.
 Furthermore, Future Grid Platform's provide end-to-end control.

-Steve Avery said, "Future Grid's innovative data platform delivers high-speed data processing that's ideal for IoT and Data Science environments in the Energy and Utility sector.
-We enjoy a strong working relationship with the Future Grid team and appreciate their deep understanding of Utilities as well as their ability to prepare relevant, affordable, ROI-focused Use-Cases for our clients" [@www-futuregrid].
+Steve Avery said,

+> ``Future Grid's innovative data platform delivers high-speed data
+> processing that's ideal for IoT and Data Science environments in the
+> Energy and Utility sector.
+We enjoy a strong working relationship
+> with the Future Grid team and appreciate their deep understanding of
+> Utilities as well as their ability to prepare relevant, affordable,
+> ROI-focused Use-Cases for our clients'' [@www-futuregrid].

 Google Genomics
 ===============